jalpp/recursearch/README.md

 RecurSearch leverages multiple AI agents with distinct roles:

 - **Search Agent**
-Understands users query to call the searchAgentTool which kicks of the agents works Take the generated report and finalize to meet user report requirements.
+Understands users query to call the searchAgentTool which kicks of MAS, its also responsible understand and format the report to meet user defined requirements.

 - **Question Agent:**
 Generates thought-provoking follow-up research questions based on content.